PENGUIN: Enhancing Transformer with Periodic-Nested Group Attention for Long-term Time Series Forecasting: Experiments

 \subsection{Main Results}

 To demonstrate the effectiveness of \method in capturing long-range periodic patterns, we evaluate its performance across various forecast horizons while keeping the input sequence length fixed at $336$.
-Table~\ref{tab:main} presents a comparison of \method against other models on multivariate long-term series forecasting (LTSF) tasks.
+Table~\ref{tab:main2} presents a comparison of \method against other models on multivariate long-term series forecasting (LTSF) tasks. \footnote{To ensure fair comparison, we reproduce baseline results using the code and scripts from TimesLib.
+We set the input length to 336 to align with our experimental setting and avoid the "drop-last" issue that discards samples in the final batch during evaluation.} A detailed result can be found in Table~\ref{tab:main}.
+Moreover, we provide a comprehensive evaluation using the input sequence length of $96$ as shown in Table~\ref{tab:main96}.
 From the results, we can draw the following four conclusions:

 \textit{(i) State-of-the-art performance}: \method achieves state-of-the-art overall results.
-Specifically, compared to the state-of-the-art MLP-based model CycleNet~\cite{xu2024cyclenet}, \method achieves an overall improvement of \textbf{5.3\%} (0.317 $\rightarrow$\textbf{0.300}) in terms of MSE.
-Moreover, when compared to the leading Transformer-based model CATS~\cite{kim2024self}, \method delivers an overall MSE improvement of \textbf{6.0\%} (0.319 $\rightarrow$\textbf{0.300}).
+Specifically, compared to the state-of-the-art MLP-based model CycleNet~\citep{xu2024cyclenet}, \method achieves an overall improvement of \textbf{5.3\%} (0.317 $\rightarrow$ \textbf{0.300}) in terms of MSE.
+Moreover, when compared to the leading Transformer-based model CATS~\citep{kim2024self}, \method delivers an overall MSE improvement of \textbf{6.0\%} (0.319 $\rightarrow$ \textbf{0.300}).

-\textit{(ii) Superior improvement over existing decomposition approaches}: \method significantly outperforms Autoformer~\cite{wu2021autoformer} and FEDformer~\cite{zhou2022fedformer} by over \textbf{45\%} in MSE, underscoring the importance of explicitly modeling periodic information to boost performance.
+\textit{(ii) Superior improvement over existing decomposition approaches}: \method significantly outperforms Autoformer~\citep{wu2021autoformer} and FEDformer~\citep{zhou2022fedformer} by over \textbf{45\%} in MSE, underscoring the importance of explicitly modeling periodic information to boost performance.

-\textit{(iii) Consistent improvement over Transformer-based approaches}: \method outperforms PatchTST~\cite{nie2022time} and CATS~\cite{kim2024self} across almost all datasets, except for the Electricity dataset, where CATS achieves better performance.
-We hypothesize that this is due to the Electricity dataset being more affected by non-stationarity~\cite{shao2024exploring}, which \method is not specifically designed to handle.
+\textit{(iii) Consistent improvement over Transformer-based approaches}: \method outperforms PatchTST~\citep{nie2022time} and CATS~\citep{kim2024self} across almost all datasets, except for the Electricity dataset, where CATS achieves better performance.
+We hypothesize that this is due to the Electricity dataset being more affected by non-stationarity~\citep{shao2024exploring,liu2024timebridge}, which \method is not specifically designed to handle.
 In conclusion, these results highlight the robustness of \method and its superior capacity compared to existing Transformer-based approaches.